ElixirTeSS/bioschemas_sources/README.md

     source: https://training.galaxyproject.org/training-material/sitemap.xml # The URL to your sitemap.xml file that TeSS should crawl
 ```

-*It's important to make sure the title and URL exactly match the Content Provider's title and URL on TeSS*
+*It's important to make sure the `title` and `url` exactly match the Content Provider's title and URL on TeSS*

 4. After making your change, click the button to open a pull request, which will then be reviewed.
 If everything worked correctly, your content should appear in TeSS the following day.